kumarrmohit/Lumos_Labs/README.md

 Local server-localhost:3000/users/login

 ==================================================================================================================================================
-Note: after posting login details, you will recive a bcerypt token, now you can update it in headers as authentication , now your all api will work
+Note: after posting login details, you will recive a bcrypt token, now you can update it in headers as authentication , now your all api will work
 ==================================================================================================================================================